-I live in the GTA and most of the time even if it’s cold and crappy outside, the roads get cleared relatively quickly.
-That means you need to worry more about driving in milder, wet, and icy conditions than trying to plow through heaps of snow.
-Those conditions lend themselves to all-weather tires because they provide better performance in less severe winter conditions.
+For residents of the Greater Toronto Area (GTA) and larger cities, snowy roads get cleared relatively quickly.
+Therefore, drivers worry less about plowing through heaps of snow and more about wet or icy road surfaces.
+Those driving conditions lend themselves to all-weather tires because they provide better performance in less severe winter conditions.

-Our top all-weather tire pick: Nokian WR G3
+Our top all-weather tire pick: Nokian Tyres WRG4

-The WR G3 pioneered the idea of a truly year-round tire.
-It takes the top spot for providing a great all-around drive that gets the job done in the majority of conditions, whether roads are dry, wet, or snowy.
-At the same time, the WR G3 is respectably durable for the price and comes in a truck/SUV variant.
+The WRG4 takes the top spot for providing a great all-around drive that gets the job done in most conditions, whether roads are dry, wet, or snowy.
+At the same time, the WRG4 is respectably durable for the price and comes in a truck/SUV variant.

-If you live in a place where seeing pavement is a rarity during the winter months, you need slightly heavier-duty tires to get the best performance out of your vehicle.
+If you live in a place where seeing pavement is a rarity during the winter months, you need heavy-duty tires to get the best performance out of your vehicle.
 Depending on where you live, you may be allowed to use studded tires to get the ultimate traction on ice and deep snow.
-Unfortunately, in a lot of places, studs are illegal due to the damage they do to roads.
+Unfortunately, in many places, studs are illegal due to the damage they do to roads.
 Non-studded tires can still provide excellent grip and traction on deep snow and ice.
-While pricey, these tires will keep you on the road when things are at their worst.
+While pricey, these tires will keep you on the road when driving conditions are at their worst.

 These tires are universally acclaimed for a reason.
-A close runner-up is the Michelin X-ice Xi3.
-Both tires have received some of the best in class ratings possible.
-Which one is better for you is a personal preference, but for me, the Blizzak’s slightly better stopping distance and acceleration traction on snow and ice give it the edge.
+A close runner-up is the Michelin Latitude X-Ice Xi2.
+Both tires have received some of the best-in-class ratings possible; however, the Blizzak’s slightly better stopping distance and acceleration traction on snow and ice give it the edge.